andymikulski/andymikulski.github.io/dev/_posts/3dms/2018-2-01-facing-challenges.md

 In the above video, we can see that visual isolation greatly helps the player focus on the immediate playing area.
 The issue, though, is the neighboring contexts.
 A block with a `6` count on the edge of a context means the player must switch between two (or more) contexts in order to determine the information they need to make a move.
 This not only makes for boring gameplay, but the game is also inherently difficult.
 Boring + difficult = no good.

->Note: When I say 'context', I'm speaking about the adjacent area surrounding a node.
-A neighboring context would be the group of nodes if a neighboring node were selected.
+>When I refer to 'contexts', I'm speaking about the immediately adjacent area surrounding a node.
+A "neighboring context" would be the surrounding nodes of a neighboring point.
+Essentially, each possible 'section' is considered a context.

 ### Face-ing the problem